Research projects

 How Does Competition Affect Zombie Firms? (with Marc Brunner and Philip Valta) – Paper

-Abstract: This paper analyzes the effects of product market competition on zombie firms in the US using a large sample of publicly traded firms.
-First, we show that the asset-weighted share of zombie firms at the industry level decreases significantly with more competition.
-This decrease is mostly pronounced in industries characterized by a low concentration and low margins.
-Second, neither the exit or default probability, nor the recovery likelihood are significantly affected by changes in competition.
-Third, at the firm level, zombie firms grow more slowly, reduce their assets and cash holdings, issue less equity, and obtain smaller loans.
-These findings suggest that zombie firms adapt to higher competition by scaling down the size of the firm.
+Abstract: This paper analyzes the effects of product market competition on zombie firms in the US.
+We show that the asset-weighted share of zombie firms at the industry level decreases significantly with more competition.
+This decrease is mostly pronounced in industries characterized by low concentration and low margins.
+Moreover, neither the exit or default probability, nor the recovery likelihood are significantly affected by changes in competition.
+Finally, at the firm level, zombie firms grow more slowly, reduce their total assets and cash holdings, issue less equity, and obtain smaller loans with more competition.
+These findings suggest that zombie firms adapt to higher competition by reducing the size of their business.

-Presentations: Gerzensee Alumni Conference (Gerzensee, Switzerland), Bank of England, Wadham College (University of Oxford) and Waseda University Workshop on “Financial Frictions, Zombie Firms and the Macroeconomy”, Swiss National Bank/SIAW-University of St.Gallen Conference on “Corporate Distress as Financial Conditions Tighten”.
+Presentations: Gerzensee Alumni Conference 2021 (Gerzensee, Switzerland), Bank of England, Wadham College and Waseda University 2023 Workshop on “Financial Frictions, Zombie Firms and the Macroeconomy” (University of Oxford), Swiss National Bank/SIAW-University of St.Gallen 2023 Conference on “Corporate Distress as Financial Conditions Tighten” (Zurich, Switzerland), IBEFA Summer Meeting at 2024 Western Economic Association International (Seattle, USA).

-When Companies Don’t Die: Analyzing Zombie and Distressed Firms in a Low Interest Rate Environment (with Franziska Peter) – Paper
+When Companies Don’t Die: Analyzing Zombie Firms in a Low Interest Rate Environment

 Media: The FinReg Blog, Duke Financial Economics Center